 Now, let’s take a look at capital gains.

 Capital gains refer to an increase in the value of an investment over a specific timeframe.
-If the NAV of a debt fund was Rs.10 last year and today it stands at Rs.15, the value of your investment has appreciated, and this is called capital gains.
-Here, your investment would yield a capital gain of Rs.5 per unit on redeeming.
+If a property was purchased for Rs.
+10 lakhs in 2003 and today it stands at Rs.75 lakhs, the value of your investment has appreciated, and this is called capital gains.
+Here, your investment would yield a capital gain of Rs.
+65 lakhs on redemption.

 In other words, a capital gain is a difference between the purchase price and the sale price of an investment.
-In the case of debt funds, which are long-term in nature (held for more than 36 months), capital gains are arrived after indexing the purchase price of the investment.
-In the case of debt mutual funds, the holding period to qualify as a long-term asset is now reduced from 36 months to 24 months after Budget 2024.
+In the case of land, which are long-term in nature (held for more than 24 months), capital gains are arrived after indexing the purchase price of the investment.

-Unlike equity funds, long-term capital gains on debt funds are taxable at the rate of 20% with the benefit of indexation.
+Unlike equity funds, long-term capital gains on property is taxable at the rate of 20% with the benefit of indexation or 12.5% without indexation, whichever is beneficial to the taxpayer.
 Remember, indexation does not apply to equity funds.
-However, with effect from July 23 2024 long-term capital gains on debt funds are taxable at the rate of 12.5% without the benefit of indexation.

 Indexation is used to adjust the purchase price of an investment to reflect the effect of inflation on it.
 A higher purchase price means lesser profits, which effectively means a lower tax.